Metronoid/chronicler/content/systems/conditions/negative/knocked down.md

 can still apply Defense against incoming attacks, and can attempt to attack from the ground at a -2 penalty.

-**Causing the Condition**: A melee weapon with a damage modifier of +2 or greater, or a firearm with a damage modifier of +3 or more can be used to knock a character down with the force of the blow.
+**Source**: A melee weapon with a damage modifier of +2 or greater, or a firearm with a damage modifier of +3 or more can be used to knock a character down with the force of the blow.
 Alternatively, a melee weapon or unarmed attack can knock an opponent down with a targeted attack